B.S., Bates College '15

 Meredith studies the evolution of behavior through multiple lenses.
 Current foci include: i) understanding the significance of signal complexity through a macroevolutionary lens, and ii) examining the adaptive significance of signal modulation in the field.

-In her free time, Meredith enjoys teaching herself bizarre skills (e.g., taxidermy, illustration), writing, and reading.
+In her free time, Meredith enjoys learning new skills (e.g., taxidermy, banjo).

 Google Scholar Site

 Miles M.C. and Fuxjager, M.J. (in press).
 Phenotypic diversity arises from secondary signal loss in the elaborate visual displays of toucans and barbets.
 The American Naturalist.

 Miles, M.C. and Fuxjager, M.J. (in press).
 Social context modulates how the winner effect restructures territorial behavior in free-living woodpeckers.
 Animal Behaviour.

 Miles, M.C., Goller, F. and Fuxjager, M.J.
 (2018) Physiological constraint on acrobatic courtship behavior underlies rapid sympatric speciation in bearded manakins. eLIFE 7: e40630.